Download Careers360 App

 German Residence Permit: What You Need to Know If You Have a Student Visa

-Studying in Germany is one of the best options for international students since it provides excellent education with minimum tuition fees and a wide range of job opportunities.
+Student Residence Permit for Germany: Studying in Germany is one of the best options for international students since it provides excellent education with minimal tuition fees and a wide range of job opportunities.
 Suppose you have been admitted to a German University and granted a student visa (Visum zu Studienzwecken).
-Now, a common question that might come across is whether you still need a German Residence Permit to stay in Germany or not.
+Now, a common question that might come up is whether you still need a German Residence Permit to stay in Germany or not.
+A German residence permit, which is also known as Aufenthaltserlaubnis, allows international students and other professionals from non-EU/EEA countries to stay in Germany for over 90 days for purposes including study, work, or migration.
+It is a mandatory requirement for international students, and they must apply for it after arriving in Germany.

 This Story also Contains